instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ## Where to Find PG Accommodations

-**InstaDwell:** Explore verified PG listings with filters for location, amenities, and budget.
+**InstaDwell:** Explore verified PG listings — from Hyderabad to Bengaluru and Pune — including options ranked among the  [Best Co-Living Spaces in Pune for Boys & Girls](https://instadwell.com/search?country=india&lat=18.5204&lng=73.8567&location=pune).

-**Google Search:** Use queries like “PG near me” or “Paying Guest in [City/Area].”
+**Google Search:** Use queries like “PG near me” or “Paying Guest in  [Best PGs & Co-Living Spaces in Hyderabad](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad).”

 **Local Exploration:** Walk around your preferred area.
 Many affordable PGs don’t advertise online and can be found through local brokers or signage.